 - 16Tolen, Jennifer A., et al. “Selenium Attenuates HPV-18 Associated Apoptosis in Embryo-Derived Trophoblastic Cells but Not Inner Cell Mass In Vitro.”
 International journal of reproductive medicine 2015 (2015).
 Source

 This powerful immune modulator has been used for centuries to promote resilience in the body.
-Recent studies have shown the herbs impact on growth of cervical epithelial cells stopping cell growth and reducing expression.17 Astragalus is available in dried sliced root, tincture, capsules and tablets.
+Recent studies have shown the herbs impact on the growth of abnormal cervical epithelial cells; halting cell growth and reducing expression.17

 - 17Lyu, Ling, et al. “Effects of Astragalus injection on cervical immortalized epithelial cell growth and its cell cycle regulation mechanism.”
 Journal of Hainan Medical University 22.4 (2016): 17-20.
 Source

 The Reishi mushroom has been celebrated for its antiviral properties for more than 2000 years.
-Clinical studies have shown that the use of these medicinal mushrooms has dramatically impacted the clearance rate of HPV both vaginal and oral.18, 19 Reishi mushrooms are most commonly available in an extracted powdered form, although exist as both liquid and capsule.
+Clinical studies have shown that the use of these medicinal mushrooms has dramatically impacted the clearance rate of HPV, both vaginal and oral.18, 19

 - 18Donatini, Bruno.
 “Control of Oral Human Papillomavirus (HPV) by Medicinal Mushrooms, Trametes versicolor and Ganoderma lucidum: A Preliminary Clinical Trial.”
 International journal of medicinal mushrooms 16.5 (2014).
 Source